-Joseph Beuys Sculpture Park was built with the intention of creating a meaningful forever green space at UMBC for both the campus and the surrounding communities to strengthen our social bonds, to foster human and natural wellness, and to provide a safe and accessible green space.
-Through UMBC’s Wellness Initiatives, outreach throughout the metro area, and collaboration by diverse groups, we activate this space— which inspires creativity, collaboration, and healing— as a community.
+Joseph Beuys Sculpture Park was built at UMBC to strengthen our social bonds, foster human and natural wellness, and provide a safe and accessible green space for both the campus and the surrounding communities.
+Through UMBC’s Wellness Initiatives, outreach throughout the metro area, and collaboration by diverse groups, we activate this space—which inspires creativity, collaboration, and healing—as a community.

 You can be a part of accomplishing this mission.
-There are a number of ways to help extend the reach to the surrounding community both within and beyond UMBC.
-Thank you for supporting us in our mission to reconnect our community with nature.
-To learn more about how to get involved, visit https://cadvc.umbc.edu/?p=3056
+To learn more about how to get involved, visit https://cadvc.umbc.edu/?p=3056.

 Joseph Beuys (1921-1986) was an influential German artist who came to prominence in the 1960s.
 He is known for his performances, sculptures, environments, vitrines, prints, posters, and thousands of drawings.
 He was a charismatic and controversial artist, a committed teacher, and a political activist.